Squareys/epic-ray-engine/README.md

 The current features are implemented at the moment
 - Engine:
   - Wall rendering: textured or single color
-  - Floor/Ceiling Rendering: single color
+  - Floor/Ceiling Rendering: texture or single color
   - Keyboard movement and world collision
   - zBuffer (makes way for fog and masked texture implementation)
 - Editor: